On This Page

 Do a lot of research before you purchase.
 If you are reading this article you are searching for Pomeranians on the Internet.
 Read the Pomeranian Handbook for complete Pomeranian Information.

-Beware of Puppy Scams
+Beware of Pomeranian Puppy Scams

-The internet has made it very easy for a puppy farmer/sub standard breeder to present there wares to the unsuspecting puppy buyers.
-There are many scams on the internet.
-Some of the scammers are stealing photos from the Top Breeders web sites and representing the puppies pictures as there own inferior quality puppies.
+The internet has made it very easy for a puppy farmer/sub standard breeder to present their wares to the unsuspecting puppy buyers.
+There are many puppy scams on the internet.
+Some of the scammers are stealing photos from the top breeders web sites and representing the puppies pictures as there own inferior quality puppies.

 In some cases these scammers do not have any puppies for sale at all.
 One of the most common scams is the request for you to forward funds for the freight for a free puppy that is in need of a good home.
 You think you are giving a puppy a loving home and getting this puppy for free.
 If you send money the only thing that will happen here is the scammer will disappear with your funds.

 Ask for more photos of the puppy at different ages and different angles.
 If the photos are stolen the person selling the puppy will not be able to supply more photos of the puppy that they claim to be selling.
 Ask to see photos of the parents of the puppy.
 If the person claiming to have this puppy for sale refuses to comply with your request for more photos.
 Look elsewhere for your new family member.
 The majority of people can quickly take a photo with there mobile phone if they are a genuine seller.